Chango people: Definition and context of the Changos

 Some older works starting with Benjamín Vicuña Mackenna (1869) claim the Changos people extended once as far south as Valparaíso (33° S), but clear evidence for this is lacking.

+One early Spanish source mention the color of the Chango's skin as red and it is possible that 16th century Changos covered their skin using red iron pigments.

 Chango economy

 Chango communities were organised into either nomadic or sedentary groups based on nuclear family units.
 Each group was independent of the others, providing food and other resources for itself.

 The Changos were experts at exploiting the resources of the sea.
-Each group specialised in a particular type of fish, including tuna, conger eels, mullet, dart fish, mackerel and octopus.
+Each group specialised in a particular type of fish, including tuna, conger eels, mullet, mackerel and octopus.
 Rafts used for fishing developed from primitive reed constructions to craft made from three wooden planks, and later to seal skins fastened to wooden frames.
 Fish were caught using nets, hooks and harpoons.

 The capture of seals was of crucial importance to the Chango way of life, with every part of the animal having its uses.
 The meat, fat and bones were used for food and tools, the skins were used to make rafts and the intestines to make fishing equipment.

 As well as seal skins, the Changos used vicuña wool, feathers, bird skins, shells and the bones and teeth of sea creatures as materials to make practical and decorative items such as clothing, blankets, tools, cutlery and jewellery.
 They also made and painted ceramic utensils.
 Despite their geographical isolation, the Changos traded with inland tribes, exchanging shellfish, dried fish, animal hide, guano, fat and shells for wool, fruit, maize and coca.
 Chango cave paintings include images of men hunting and fishing and sea creatures such as seals, turtles and whales.

+By 1835 it was reported by Alcide d'Orbigny that Changos living next to Cobija engaged in smuggling of Bolivian silver using their rafts to reach anchored ships.

+Language

+The original language of the Changos is basically unknown.
+It is known only from toponyms and place names (Mason 1950).
+Loukotka (1968) classified it with Uru–Chipaya, but there is insufficient information to determine this.
+Their language was distinct from those of the Kunza, Quechua, and Aymara (Latcham 1910).